kaizacorp/robot-allen/README.md

 `!gif` to randomly choose an Allen gif (using Tenor) or `!gif term1 term2 ...` to search for an Allen gif with the given terms.

+`!gif <search terms>` to search Tenor for Allen gifs with matching tags.

 `!tbr option1 option2 ...` to have Robot Allen choose what you should read next (titles with spaces can be used with quotes)

+`!tbr <goodreads/storygraph shelf link>` to have Robot Allen randomly select one of your books for you to read.

 Add Robot Allen to your Discord server by using this link: